 Dr. Kogan has an extensive experience working with individuals with a wide range of psychiatric disorders in a variety of inpatient and outpatient clinical settings, which include: Alvarado Parkway Institute (API), Aurora Behavioral Healthcare, Adult Partial Hospitalization Program (PHP), Intensive Outpatient Program (IOP), New Vista Crisis Center, Douglas Young Clinic, Exodus Recovery, Inc., chemical dependence/addiction programs, Dementia and Cognitive Impairment Center, Adult Behavioral Health Court Residential Program, and Forensic Outpatient Psychosocial Recovery Program.
 She also provides bilingual clinical services in Russian and English.
 Dr. Kogan thrives in team-oriented collaborative organizational environments and incorporates her professional experience and clinical training in assisting clients in improving their mental health and overall well-being.

-Olabanji Adeniranye, M.A, LMFT, is a Licensed Couples and Family Therapist in California.
-He received his M.A in Couples and Family Therapy from Alliant International University’s School of Professional Psychology, San Diego in 2013, and a B.A in Psychology from the University of San Diego in 2010.
+Dr. Adeniranye is a licensed clinical psychologist and licensed marriage and family therapist in California.
+He received his Doctorate of Psychology; Couples and Family Therapy from The California School of Professional Psychology, San Diego, and a B.A in Psychology from the University of San Diego.

-Since 2012 Mr. Adeniranye has acquired experience working with adults, children, and adolescents with a wide range of psychiatric disorders and in a variety of settings including Adult Partial Hospitalization Program (PHP), Alvarado Parkway Institute (API), Palomar Family Counseling Service, School Site-based Therapy for children and their families, Intensive Outpatient Program (IOP), forensic, inpatient and outpatient units with severe acute and chronic mental illnesses, substance abuse/ dependence, and co-occurring disorders.
+Since 2012 Dr. Adeniranye has acquired experience working with adults, children, and adolescents with a wide range of psychiatric disorders and in a variety of settings including Adult Partial Hospitalization Program (PHP), Alvarado Parkway Institute (API), Palomar Family Counseling Service, School Site-based Therapy for children and their families, Intensive Outpatient Program (IOP), forensic, inpatient and outpatient units with severe acute and chronic mental illnesses, substance abuse/ dependence, and co-occurring disorders.